zalando/grafter/doc/library.md

  1. the `@reader` annotation on `HttpServer` creates an implicit `Reader[HttpConfig, HttpServer]`.
  2. the `@readers` annotation creates an implicit `Reader[ApplicationConfig, HttpConfig]`
- 3. now we need a `Reader[ApplicationConfig, HttpServer]` in order to use the `HttpServer` in our application we can get one by composing the first and second readers.
-This is what `compose` does
+ 3. now we need a `Reader[ApplicationConfig, HttpServer]` in order to use the `HttpServer` in our application and we can get one by composing the first and second readers.
+This is what `composeReaders` does

 ----